 Nguyen Huu Phuoc Dai

 Óbuda University, Hungary

+FPT university, Can Tho city, Vietnam

 phuoc.daitt@bgk.uni-obuda.hu

 ABSTRACT

 Electronic commerce (E-commerce) has developed significantly with the Internet‘s support.
 It creates a new era of trading that removes physical barriers during transactions and brings economic profits for both sellers and buyers.
 Therefore, firms must take advantage of e-commerce to develop their market in the electronic world.
 In this paper, using panel data from 2012 to 2018, the authors examined the impact of e-commerce on the performance of firms in Vietnam which showed significant findings on how e-commerce influences the Vietnamese firms' performance.
 Firstly, e-commerce positively affects the performance of firms in Vietnam.
 Secondly, the impact of e-commerce on large enterprises is bigger than on small and medium-sized ones.
 Finally, the authors indicated the positive effects of e-commerce on domestic firms in Vietnam; however, the FDI firms in Vietnam are in contrast.